ridakk/nodejs-express-typescript/README.md

 npm run cm
 ```

-For validating commit message format for users using `git commit`, [commitlint](https://commitlint.js.org/#/) is used to checks if your commit messages meet the conventional commit format.
+For validating commit message format for users using `git commit`, [commitlint](https://commitlint.js.org/#/) is used to check if the commit messages meet the conventional commit format.